uwindsorcss/hub/app/views/pages/GUIDE.markdown

 #### Tutorials
 - [The Modern JavaScript Tutorial](https://javascript.info/) - Super in-depth tutorial for modern JavaScript.
 - [OpenGL Tutorial](http://www.opengl-tutorial.org/) - Decent tutorial series on OpenGL including source code in the provided GitHub.

-#### Online Judges and Challenges
-- [LeetCode](http://leetcode.com) - It has hundreds of questions with difficulty ratings and company-specific questions submitted by interviewees.
-Most internships will ask LeetCode easy/mediums.
-- [Leetfree](https://leetfree.com/) - This website contains all LeetCode Premium problems for free.
-- [HackerRank](https://www.hackerrank.com/) - Similar to LeetCode with hundreds of technical programming problems.
-Many companies will supply a timed HackerRank coding challenge to be completed when applying to internships.

-#### Books
-- [Cracking the Coding Interview](https://www.amazon.ca/Cracking-Coding-Interview-Programming-Questions/dp/0984782850) - A very helpful book that goes over common programming problems and how to solve them as well as information on interviewing with Big N companies.

 # Goodies